Sprite-MD/chana-thai/README.md

 A fixed navbar at the top of the page that follows the user when they scroll down the page.
 Hero page
 A menu with selectable categories at the top that expands into several menu cards
-Gallery of pictures that open into a lightbox when clicked
+Interactive gallery of pictures that open into a lightbox when clicked

 To-do: